Records Policy – FERPA, The Buckley Amendment

 - Information about student views, beliefs and political associations which professors acquire in the course of their work as instructors, advisors and counselors should be confidential.
 Protection against improper disclosure is a serious professional obligation.
-For the purpose of communication with the University, student organizations are required to provide the Director of Student Programs with the names of the officers to whom communications are to be directed.
+For the purpose of communication with the University, student organizations are required to provide the Director of Campus Life for Inclusion with the names of the officers to whom communications are to be directed.

 - Research Information – Researchers have the right to study human phenomena and the responsibility to seek the cooperation of individuals and the University in a manner which clearly respects the right of privacy and the protection of anonymity.
 The confidentiality of the individual’s record is paramount.
 When there is any doubt about the identity of the student or the consent of the data being safeguarded, the person’s consent to use it should be formally obtained.

 - Academic Achievement – Academic eligibility of students being considered for:

 - admission or re-admission to the University,

 - membership in honor societies or for honors, awards or scholarships, and

 - campaigning for student government positions may be furnished to the individuals or committee responsible for making such decisions.
 Students involved in or seeking involvement in Greek social organizations may sign a consent form permitting the organization to receive academic information for eligibility requirements and chapter scholastic reports.

 Any student whose name or address is changed must report such changes to Telephone Services, Shilling 105, (217-424-5066) within five business days.